 Commercial vehicles under 10,001 pounds that carry non-hazardous freight must have a minimum of $300,000 in insurance coverage.
 Commercial vehicles over 10,001 pounds that carry non-hazardous freight must have a minimum of $750,000 in insurance coverage.
 Commercial vehicles moving oil for-hire or by private carriers must have a minimum of $1,000,000 in insurance coverage.
 While commercial vehicles carrying hazardous material must have a minimum of $5,000,000 in insurance coverage.

-Talk To A Skilled Norcross Trucking Accident Attorney Today
+Talk To Experienced Georgia Trucking Accident Attorneys Today

-If you or a loved one has been injured in a trucking accident, Georgia Trial Attorneys will file your claim, handle your lawsuit and do what it takes to ensure that you are justly compensated for your loss.
+If you or a loved one has been injured in a trucking accident, the experienced trucking accident attorneys at Georgia Trial Attorneys will file your claim, handle your lawsuit and do what it takes to ensure that you are justly compensated for your loss.
 Call us today at 678-667-8965 to set up a free consultation.